$^3S_1-{}^3D_1$ coupled channel $\Lambda_c N$ interactions: chiral effective field theory vs. lattice QCD: fitting procedure

 In this study, we first investigate where such differences in the predicted $\Lambda_cN$ $^3D_1$ phase shifts between the two approaches originate.
 In particular, we focus on the masses of $Y_c$ and $N$ and the $SD$ coupling in the CT potential.
 We note that there are no baryon mass terms in the CT potential of the non-relativistic ChEFT, while $M_B$ ($M_{Y_c}$, $M_N$) appears in the baryon spinors of the covariant ChEFT.
 As $M_{Y_c}\ge M_N$, we used the ``physical'' masses for $Y_c$ and $N$ in our previous study, which has the consequence that $C_{1S0}$ ($C'_{1S0}$) also contributes to the $^3S_1-{}^3D_1$ partial waves~\cite{Song:2020isu}.
 In addition, the $SD$ coupling in the covariant ChEFT is correlated to the $^3S_1$ potential, while a free LEC appears in the non-relativistic ChEFT.
 These two differences lead to in total $2^2=4$ combinations that will be examined.
 In addition to our previous study~\cite{Song:2020isu}, we perform three more fits to the same lattice QCD data, and make a systematic comparison of the results, to better understand how the results depend on the baryon masses and $SD$ coupling in the CT potential.

-Moreover, since both approaches fail to precisely reproduce the lattice QCD $^3D_1$ phase shifts of $\Lambda_cN$ at low energies, we adopt a new fitting strategy where the phase shifts of $\Lambda_cN$ $^3S_1$, $^3D_1$ partial waves and inelasticity $\eta_1$ with $E_{\textrm{c.m.}}\leq 5$ MeV are simultaneously fitted~\footnote{Alternative fits to the lattice QCD data up to $E_\mathrm{c.m.}=10$~MeV were performed too, and the results are similar to those obtained by fitting only up to $E_\mathrm{c.m.}=5$~MeV.}.
+Moreover, since both approaches fail to precisely reproduce the lattice QCD $^3D_1$ phase shifts of $\Lambda_cN$ at low energies, we adopt a new fitting strategy where the phase shifts of $\Lambda_cN$ $^3S_1$, $^3D_1$ partial waves and inelasticity $\eta_1$ with $E_{\textrm{c.m.}}\leq 5$ MeV are simultaneously fitted.
 The new strategy can provide a closer look at the two approaches in the descriptions of low energy lattice QCD data.
 Note that we only consider the lattice QCD data with $m_\pi=410$ and $570$ MeV in all the aforementioned fittings.
 Details of the fitting strategies in this work are shown in Table~\ref{fitting_conditions}.